0 / 0

 Rule to redact Social Security Number

-13. For Condition 1, select the following options:
+12. For When does this rule apply?, select the following options:

 1. Select Business term.